qmorel/horizontal-full-page-slider/README.md

 How to use
 ===
-See the exemple to see the fonction to call and the html stucture to use
+See the exemple to see how to call the fonction and the html stucture to use it